syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ## CornerRadius

-You can customize the thickness of the Segmented control using `CornerRadius` key.
+The Segmented control corner radius can be customized using `CornerRadius` property.
 The default value is 0.

 {% tabs %}
 {% highlight xaml %}